Liuhk123/yolov5_deepsort_tensorrt/README.md

 ## yolov5_deepsort_tensorrt

 This repository uses yolov5 and TensorRT to deploy object tracking algorithms.
-Deep-sort algorithm are used to track the objects.Thank you all for  the contribution of tensorrtx and deepsort.This project is all implemented in C++ language, and the preprocessing code of the detection part is run on the GPU using npp programming.
+Deep-sort algorithm are used to track the objects.Thank you all for  the contribution of tensorrtx and deepsort.This project is all implemented in C++ language, and the preprocessing code of the detection part is run on the GPU using npp programming.The cost time of the inference is 3ms, and the preprocessing time is 6ms.

+## environment
+Tesla T4
+cuda 11.1
+TensorRT 7.2.2.3

 ## Install